-Species at Risk include endangered species, as well as threatened and special concern species.
+Species at Risk (SAR) are ones whose survival is endangered, threatened, or of special concern.
 Some pollinator species such as the Karner Blue butterfly have already been extirpated from some regions in Canada.
-Other species that were once common have become rare, such as the Western Bumble Bee (Bombus occidentalis).
+Other species that were once common have become rare, such as the Western bumble bee (Bombus occidentalis).
 Because habitat loss is one of the largest threats facing many pollinators, the very best thing you can do is plant for them.